fmbenhassine/gossed/README.md

 tail -f server.log | ssed
 ```

+Cool! we just implemented [logio](http://logio.org/) :smile:

 Try to run this command on a changing file in your system and open the `examples/log/index.html` file in a browser.
 You should see log events added in real time to the web page.

 # Use cases

 Now that you've got the idea, time to get your hands dirty!
 We can imagine any program that collects data on a regular interval,
 write it to the standard output and pipe it out to `ssed`.
-Here are some examples:
+Here are some ideas:

 * display live Linux system stats (memory, CPU, IO, etc) in a pretty dashboard, just like [web-vmstats](https://github.com/joewalnes/web-vmstats)
 * create a monitoring dashboard of running docker containers (cpu usage, memory consumption, etc) using [docker stats](https://docs.docker.com/engine/reference/commandline/stats/) command
 * track data from a Mysql database (or any other db): running for example `mysql -u USER -p PWD -e 'SELECT COUNT(*) FROM orders' eshop` every x seconds and make a live dashboard of it
 * monitor ElasticSearch nodes using [node stats](https://www.elastic.co/guide/en/elasticsearch/reference/current/cluster-nodes-stats.html) command
 * etc

+Your imagination is the limit!

 # Contributions